MiSikora/laboratory/library/docs/gradle-plugin.md

 ## Multi-module support

-Gradle plugin was written with a support for multi-module projects in mind.
+The Gradle plugin was written with support for multi-module projects in mind.

 ```
 .